 In this section we will define the database connection pool properties.
-This is done in a xml file that is then placed in the deploy directory of JBoss.
-This xml is named msaccess-ds.xml and it must have a root element <datasources>.
+This is done in an xml file that is then placed in the deploy directory of JBoss.
+This xml file must have the postfix -ds.xml and it must have a root element <datasources>.
 This element can contain zero or more <local-tx-datasource> elements.
-We will need one such element for our book database according to the following:
+We will need one such element for our book database.
+When using a database via ODBC, the following configuration is required: